Skip to main content

 Supported official templates:

-• React Template: Standard React project created based on Create React App
+• React Web Application Template: Standard React project created based on Create React App, suitable for SPA applications, admin systems, etc.

-• Vue Template: Standard Vue 3 project created based on Vue CLI
+• Vue Web Application Template: Standard Vue 3 project created based on Vue CLI, suitable for SPA applications, mid/back-office systems, etc.

 Deployment steps: